Merveille Fundambu

-Merveille Fundambu (born 13 November 1999) is a Congolese former professional footballer who played as a midfielder.
+Merveille Fundambu (born 13 November 1999) is a Congolese footballer who plays as a midfielder.

 Club career

 Early career

 Fundambu began his career in his native Democratic Republic of the Congo, playing for Iseka, Elonga and Etanchéité.

-Weszło Warsaw
+KTS Weszło

-On 18 May 2019, he joined Polish Klasa B side Weszło Warsaw.
+On 18 May 2019, he joined Polish Klasa B side KTS Weszło.
 On 19 May 2019, he made his debut in a 5–0 victory over AP Brychczy Warsaw, and scored his first goal for the club.
 On 14 August 2019, he made his debut in the Masovian Polish Cup, in a match against Bednarska Warsaw with a goal scored (resulting in a 11–2 victory).

 Radomiak Radom

 On 8 January 2020, he was loaned to I liga side Radomiak Radom.
-On March 2, Fundambu made his I liga debut, coming on as a substitute for Leândro in a 3–0 defeat against Warta Poznań.
+On 2 March Fundambu made his I liga debut, coming on as a substitute for Leândro in a 3–0 defeat against Warta Poznań.
 He played in 10 games, including the 2019–20 I liga promotion play-off against Warta Poznań (0–2).
 His loan expired in August 2020.